Crohn’s disease is a type of inflammatory bowel disease (IBD). It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

 - loss of appetite

 - weight loss

-This type affects the upper half of the small intestine, called the jejunum.
+This type of the condition affects the upper half of the small intestine, called the jejunum.

 - stomach cramping or discomfort after eating

-There is no cure for Crohn’s disease, but people can make certain lifestyle changes and take medicines to relieve symptoms and manage the condition.
+There is no cure for Crohn’s disease, but people can make certain lifestyle changes and take medications to alleviate symptoms and manage the condition.

-Depending on the type of Crohn’s disease, the severity of symptoms, and the person’s medical history, doctors may recommend one or more of the following
+Depending on the type of Crohn’s disease, the severity of symptoms, and a person’s medical history, doctors may recommend one or more of the following

-- steroids or other medicines to reduce inflammation
+- steroids or other drugs to reduce inflammation

 - sulfasalazine to manage mild symptoms